dwmuller/dwmuller.github.io/src/notes/managing-ssh-keys.md

 An SSH agent provides a socket that SSH will talk to.
 Simply setting the environment variable ``SSH_AUTH_SOCK`` to point to this socket causes SSH clients to try using it.
 If they fail to get an SSH key for the connection they're trying to establish, they usually fall back to password prompting.

 The default ``ssh-agent`` available on most Linux systems reads the keys from files.
 But I solve the challenge using [KeePass](https://keepass.info/), and the [KeeAgent](https://lechnology.com/software/keeagent/) plugin.
-Because I already have KeePass set up in a way that lets me share its data file across all the system I use, this avoids copying files around.
+Because I already have KeePass set up in a way that lets me share its data file across all the system I use, this avoids distributing copies of additional files.
 You can read more about this setup, and other tricks & features of KeePass on [my page about how I use it](/notes/keepass-password-vault/).

 KeeAgent itself is easy to use, so I won't go into details here.
 Configuring your environments to use it, and matching those needs with KeeAgent's configuration, is a bit complex.
 Following are details that worked for me on Windows 10.
 Corrections or updates to this information is welcome!